 |Friday 22 January||All playwrights|

 In 2016 we will reserve development opportunities for Western Australian playwrights, in partnership with the Department for Culture and the Arts, WA.
-This program will launch in the second half of the year.
+The full WA Program can be seen here.

 Additionally theatre companies and producers are invited to nominate a script by a CALD or Indigenous playwright for development in the second half of the year.